-All you need to do is use the styling commands in the Visual view tool bars and your blogging platform will do the rest.
+All you need to do is use the styling commands in the Visual view tool bars and WordPress will do the rest.

-If you’re using WordPress, the default installation gives you one toolbar in the Visual view.
+The default installation gives you just one toolbar in the Visual view.

 If you go to the New Post Add screen and roll your mouse over the buttons on that tool bar, you’ll find one that says ‘Show/Hide Kitchen Sink’.
 It’s the last one on the bar:

-Click that button and WordPress will display a second toolbar (as in the image above).
+Click that button and WordPress will display a second toolbar.

 Applying one of those Headings to your text will turn it into a sub-heading (your post title is the main heading) and apply the relevant H tag.